Automating Internet of Things Network Traffic Collection with Robotic Arm Interactions: Future Work

 \subsection{Multi-Device Interactions}

-Although this study explores the performance of our automated interaction approach with individual devices, future work could apply the approach to simultaneous interactions with multiple devices using multiple robotic arms.
+Although this study explores automated interactions with individual devices, future work could apply our system to simultaneous interactions with multiple devices using multiple robotic arms.
 Some IoT devices are designed to communicate with other devices on the local network, and the traffic from these communications would not be visible from robotic arm interactions with a single device.
-A setup with multiple devices and multiple robotic arms could test interleaved interaction sequences across devices to record traffic from device-device communications.
+With the help of a centralized coordinator (i.e., a parallel processing controller), a setup with multiple devices and multiple robotic arms could test interleaved interaction sequences across devices to record traffic from device-device communications.
 As discussed in~\cite{apthorpe2019keeping}, patterns of network traffic from multiple IoT devices within a household may allow privacy-violating inferences not achievable with traffic from a single device alone.
-Applying our approach to multiple devices could reveal the possibility of such inferences and potentially reveal other privacy or security vulnerabilities related to local device communications as well.
+Applying our approach to multiple devices could test the possibility of such inferences and potentially reveal other privacy or security vulnerabilities related to local device communications as well.
 As more manufacturers promote ``ecosystems'' of IoT devices, the ability to automate network research of multi-device interactions becomes increasingly important.